keyboardmedicNL/twitch_dj_clipper/readme.md

 # what does it do?
 runs locally and saves timestamps to a file trough a ```!clip (clip title)``` command only accessable to mods and the broadcaster, wich will save a timestamp, the clip creators username and the title seperated by comma's to a txt file wich is called ```clips-(current date).txt```

+the !clip command can now also be triggered be all users to trigger creation of a normal twitch clip of 30 seconds with the title of the stream as the clips title.

 after stream you run the clip generator and point it to your clips timestamp file and to the corresponding locally recorded vod and it will create clips at the timestamp with a set time, or alternativly, tell it to use the last files in both folders to run automagicly, it will then use ffmpeg to create clips without re-encoding with the set length as defined in the config. the clips will be sorted in folder by creator in the ```clips``` folder in the root of the project with the name ```(clip date)_(clip title)_(creator name)_(channel name)```

 to get a link to the github in your chat you can use ```!getclip``` or to use the build in easter egg command you can use ```!stick```

+all these features can be turned on or off trough the config.

 # how to run:
 1. copy the ```example_config.yaml``` and rename it to ```config.yaml```